 Type of tax covered

-The disclosure requirement for cross-border tax arrangements includes income tax, corporation tax, trade tax, inheritance tax, gift tax and real estate transfer tax.
+The disclosure requirement for cross-border tax arrangements includes income tax, corporation tax, trade tax, inheritance tax, gift tax and real estate transfer tax, for example.
 It does not cover (import) VAT, customs duties and harmonised excise duties (such as taxes on energy, electricity, spirits and tobacco), social security contributions and fees.

 Cross-border nature of the arrangement

-DAC 6 stipulates that arrangements are subject to disclosure if certain cross-border criteria are met, such as more than one EU Member State being involved or, under certain circumstances, a Member State and a third country.
+DAC 6 stipulates that arrangements are subject to disclosure if certain cross-border criteria are met, such as more than one EU Member State being involved or, under certain circumstances, at least one Member State and one or more third country.

 Hallmarks of the arrangement – overview